chharvey/xmeter/README.md

 for a demo.

-- Vertical rhythm &mdash; every line on the page is exactly the same height (dubbed a "vertical rhythm unit" or "vru") regardless of font size, and typographical elements (headings, paragraphs, figures, blockquotes, lists, tables, etc.) are separated by integer multiples of that height.
+- Vertical rhythm &mdash; every line on the page is exactly the same height (dubbed a “vertical rhythm unit” or “vru”) regardless of font size, and typographical elements (headings, paragraphs, figures, blockquotes, lists, tables, etc.) are separated by integer multiples of that height.
 - Font-size for `html` is set to `100%` to accommodate for user agent settings.